Do semantic parts emerge in Convolutional Neural Networks?: PASCAL-Part emergence in CNNs

 Interestingly, parts emerge much less when training the network for scene recognition, as the results of AlexNet-Scene indicate (-6.1\% mAP compared to AlexNet-Object).
 The relative performance of the three networks AlexNet-Object, AlexNet-Image, AlexNet-Scene suggest that the network seems to learn parts to the degree it needs them for the task it is trained for, a remarkable behaviour indeed.

 AlexNet-Object$\leftarrow$Scratch performs clearly worse than AlexNet-Object, which is likely due to the fact that PASCAL VOC 2012 is too small for training a complex CNN, and so pre-training on ILSVRC is necessary~\citep{agrawal14eccv,girshick14cvpr}.
 Finally, parts emerge more in the deeper VGG16-Object than in AlexNet-Object (L5).
-This suggests that having additional layers encourages learning filters that better model semantic parts, which might actually be the reason for the better image classification performance of VGG16~\citep{simonyan15iclr}.
+The higher part emergence could be due to the better performance of this network or its greater depth.
+In order to investigate this, we also test VGG16-Image: VGG16 architecture just pre-trained for image classification, like AlexNet-Image.
+This model preserves the depth but loses the performance advantage over the fine-tuned counterparts.
+The results are similar to AlexNet-Image for layers 4 and 5, suggesting that the better performance is indeed responsible for the higher part emergence.
+However, there is still correlation with depth as better networks tend to be deeper.

 All the networks but AlexNet-Scene confirm the trend observed for AlexNet-Object: filters in higher layers are more responsive to semantic parts.
 This is especially notable for VGG16-Object.
 As this network has many more layers, the levels of semantic abstraction are more spread out.
 For example, L3\textunderscore3 has very low emergence as there are six more layers above it instead of two in AlexNet.
 Therefore, the network can postpone the development of semantic part filters to later layers.
 AlexNet-Scene displays the same, rather low level of responsiveness to semantic parts in all layers considered.
 We hypothesize this is due to semantic object parts playing a smaller role for scene recognition.